angarsky/diveintopython/learn/classes.md

 In this example, we define the `Dog` class in a separate `dog.py` module and import it in the `main.py` module using the `from dog import Dog` statement.
 Finally, we create a `my_dog` object of `Dog` class and call its `greet` method.

-## Introduction to Python classes: understanding the basics of object-oriented programming
+## Understanding the basics of object-oriented programming

 Pyton class inheritance, encapsulation, abstraction, and polymorphism are the core concepts of Object-Oriented Programming (OOP) which offers Python.
 With classes and objects in Python, we can create complex programs in an organized and scalable way.